riverhuang1107/everai_documentation/README_en.md

 ```

 ## Prepare volume
-Before your application is deployed in the cloud, you should construct your volume first, if your app use at least one volume.
+Before your application is deployed in the cloud, you should construct your volume first, if your app uses at least one volume.

 For production environment, the volumes are very important, you could call the following command to prepare it.